AstleyS/devops-final-project/readme.txt

   - Deploying the application to production environment.

 ### **Manual Steps:**
 - The `RUNNER_TOKEN` must be provided manually.
-It is expected to be placed in `/vagrant_data/shared/runner_access_token.txt`.
-This value is displayed and can be retrieved from the terminal, otherwise you must retrieve it from Gitlab.
+It is expected to be placed in `/vagrant_data/shared/runner_access_token.txt` or `/data/shared/runner_access_token.txt`.
+This value is displayed and can be retrieved from the (integration) terminal, otherwise you must retrieve it from Gitlab.

 - It might be necessary to enter into the developer's environment to proceed with the clone the repo, commit and push the changes.
+If that is the case -> user: user1 password: vagrant1234

 ---